yzjedu/cs151-pa4-Ms-Gigi/algorithm.md

       * Find and display the longest and shortest headlines.
       * Load a new file.
       * Quit the program.
+   4. Prompt the user to enter their choice.
+   5. If the input is not a valid menu option:
+      1. Display an error message and prompt again.
-   4. Based on the user’s choice, call the appropriate function.
+   6. Based on the user’s choice, call the appropriate function and display the result.
-   5. Error-check
-   6. Repeat the menu until the user chooses to quit.
+   7. Repeat the menu until the user selects the option to quit.
+   8. Display a closing message when the program ends.